vishnutuchanathe/DotSlash/README.md

   <p>

  Create a folder Inside the Mask RCNN Master, and give the name of your choice.
-Download the repository content in this new folder
+Move the main app code to this folder

 </p>

-<h4> 4.Code Excution </h4>
+<h4> 4.Code Execution </h4>

   <p>